-When you decide to dry shave, you should realize that the blade of your razor will be harmful to your skin.
+When you decide to dry shave, you should realize that your razor blade will be harmful to your skin.
 This is because it is not lubricated.
 Therefore, it may cause itchiness, coupled with redness post-shaving.
 Other than that, it can also result in ingrown hair.
 This can be painful in the long run.
 Besides, when dry shaving, you will even realize that the hair is too tough for ease in removal.

 4. You, Will, Get Razor Bumps

 Razor rashes, as well as bumps, are two words used interchangeably.
 However, they are considered to be situations acquired under different conditions.
 Razor rashes, also identified as burns, will always cause itchiness and tenderness on the skin.
-This may cause some form of a skin-coloured pimple.
+This may cause some form of skin-colored pimple.
 After dry shaving, you will also experience some irritation.